 Jason D. Sammis focuses exclusively on criminal defense.
-He is a lifetime member of the NORML National Legal Committee.
-He graduated from the University of Virginia in 1996, and from the University of Florida College of Law in 1999.
+As a lifetime member of the NORML National Legal Committee, he fights for the reform of marijuana laws.
+He completed his undergraduate degree at the University of Virginia in 1996, before earning his J.D. from the University of Florida College of Law in 1999.
 While at the University of Florida College of Law, Jason was a member of the prestigious Florida Law Review.
 Jason was also elected the Vice-Chair and then Chair of the Justice Campbell Thornal Moot Court Board.

 Click here to Meet the Staff